Prak-NodeJs/nasa_apod/README.md

 # APOD Data Server

-**Project Summary:** This project is a Node.js Express.js TypeScript server that fetches Astronomy Picture of the Day (APOD) data from NASA's API, stores it in a PostgreSQL database, and then sends the data back to the user.
+**Project Summary:** This is a NodeJS server built with ExpressJS and TypeScript.
+It fetches Astronomy Picture of the Day (APOD) data from NASA's and stores the fetched data in a PostgreSQL database and serves it back to the user.

 ### Quick Start